monteiroman/medidas2_magicScript/Tests/README.md

 First test of a piramidal corrugated horn.

 ### 2) test_second.m
-Test with piramidal semi corrugated horn.
+Test with piramidal semi-corrugated horn.
 At the moment we are facing some memory problems with this script but some results can be seen below.

 |2D Structure parts obtained from Octave|3D Structure in paraView|
 |:---:|:---:|